BooMinSeong/SPOReasoning/README.md

 Generally, sequential generation methods often exhibit superior performance in inference model research.
 This is because the model can learn error correction abilities based on the context.

 This study raises the following question: Can models learn feedback in a parallel manner?
 It has been difficult to properly compare parallel TTC and sequential TTC "from the perspective of feedback," as self-feedback leveraging the model's internal knowledge might be contextually more advantageous than feedback from an external evaluator.
-Similar approaches have traditionally used methods like PPO [ref] and DPO [ref] for human preference and safety alignment.
+Similar approaches have traditionally used methods like [PPO](https://arxiv.org/abs/1707.06347) and [DPO](https://arxiv.org/abs/2305.18290) for human preference and safety alignment.

 However, these methods mostly rely on pairwise comparisons and evaluations and are not structured to receive feedback from multiple samples simultaneously, as in parallel evaluation in TTC.
 Most are based on a query and a pair of win-lose responses, typically resulting in moving away from, or rejecting, the "lose" response.
 In logical reasoning processes, simply "rejecting" (i.e., excluding incorrect or low-scoring responses) may not always be the optimal learning direction.
 Even incomplete paths can contain partially valid reasoning, necessitating an approach that assigns weight to these.